Our2020View/Our2020View.github.io/batterydisconnect.md

 [Blue Sea Systems battery disconnect switch](https://www.amazon.ca/gp/product/B00558LSJE/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)

-The installation concept is pretty straightforward, because I took advantage of the previous installation of a Victron BMV712 and its ground cable reconfiguration to place the switch on the lone ground cable attached to the battery bank.
+The installation concept was pretty straightforward, because I took advantage of the previous installation of a Victron BMV712 and its ground cable reconfiguration to place the switch on the lone ground cable attached to the battery bank.

 [See previous Victron BMV712 mod here](/ourmods/batterymonitor/)